 Check exterior lights

 Great exterior lighting makes your home look more beautiful, but they also deter would-be criminals.
 Check to ensure all exterior lights are in working order, and consider adding simple timers to give the appearance of activity in and around the home while you are away.

-Do you want more general information on home security system options in Chatham/Windsor?
+Do you want more general information on home security system options?